bradsjm/nwws-oi-receiver/README.md

 - Create an [issue on GitHub](https://github.com/bradsjm/nwws-oi-receiver/issues)
 - Check the [examples](examples/) for usage patterns
 - Review the comprehensive logging output for debugging

+## Acknowledgments

+### AI Assistance

+This project has been developed with assistance from Large Language Models (LLMs), and we acknowledge their significant contributions to both the codebase and documentation:

+- **Anthropic Claude** - Contributed to code architecture, implementation patterns, documentation structure, async/await patterns, error handling strategies, and comprehensive testing approaches
+- **OpenAI GPT** - Assisted with protocol implementation details, API design decisions, code optimization suggestions, and example development
+- **Google Gemini** - Provided insights on Python best practices, type annotation improvements, and packaging standards compliance

+The LLMs have been instrumental in:
+- **Code Quality**: Implementing modern Python 3.12+ features, type hints, and async patterns
+- **Documentation**: Creating comprehensive README, API documentation, and example code
+- **Architecture**: Designing modular, testable, and maintainable code structure
+- **Standards Compliance**: Ensuring adherence to PEP standards and modern packaging practices
+- **Error Handling**: Implementing robust error recovery and logging strategies

+While AI has significantly accelerated development and improved code quality, all code has been reviewed, tested, and validated by human developers.
+The final implementation decisions, architecture choices, and quality standards remain under human oversight.

+### Human Contributors

+We also acknowledge the human developers, domain experts, and community members who have contributed to the project through code review, testing, feedback, and domain expertise in weather data protocols.

 ---